lmullen/lincolnmullen.com/source/_posts/2015-05-30-length-of-dissertations.markdown

 Here is a chart of the distribution of dissertation lengths by subject for universities in the United States and Canada from 2001 to 2013.

-{% figure diss-length/diss-length svg,png,pdf 'Median length of PhD dissertations by subject in U.S. and Canadian universities since 2001.' %}
+{% figure diss-length/diss-length png,svg,pdf 'Median length of PhD dissertations by subject in U.S. and Canadian universities since 2001.' %}

 Note that the key difference between Beck's chart and mine that he is grouping is dissertations by "major," which I assume is the nearly the same thing as department.
 The ProQuest data does not include the department for about three-quarters of the dissertations, so I have grouped the dissertations by their primary subject field.
 Whether that is a good proxy for discipline or department, you can decide for yourself, but I think it's a reasonable approximation for this purpose.
 I've also filtered out diploma mills (why does ProQuest let them into their database?), non-PhD dissertations (no disrespect intended though), universities from outside the US and Canada (because they are a tiny part of the data) and any subject that had fewer than twenty-five dissertations.
 The ProQuest data seems not to include many dissertations from some disciplines, such as chemistry.